SWeav02/baderkit/docs/implementation.md

     M. Yu and D. R. Trinkle, Accurate and efficient algorithm for Bader charge integration, [J. Chem.
 Phys.
 134, 064111 (2011)](https://theory.cm.utexas.edu/henkelman/code/bader/download/yu11_064111.pdf)

+=== "neargrid-weight"

+    **Key Takeaways:** *Similar to the original neargrid method, but converges at lower grid densities.
+Still in testing.*

+    This method is a hybrid of the neargrid and weight methods.
+It first runs the neargrid exactly, then uses the fractional assignment of the weight method to split the grid points at basin edges.
+The result is a method that requires minimal additional time over the original neargrid method, but with a convergence rate approaching that of the weight method.

 === "ongrid"

     **Key Takeaways:** *Fast, but prone to orientation errors.
 We do